How to create a budding engineer

 Talk about engineering:

-Tap into your child’s interests, and discuss and explore the underlying engineering principles with him.
-‘For example, if he’s passionate about the sea, talk to him about the technologies that make underwater exploration possible,’ says Gareth.
+Tap into your child’s interests, and discuss and explore the underlying engineering principles with them.
+‘For example, if they're passionate about the sea, talk to them about the technologies that make underwater exploration possible,’ says Gareth.
+Try some hands-on learning and find out about engineering today and in the future.
+The Year of Engineering website is packed with free activity ideas and showcases lots of engineering roles and jobs with its videos of inspiring engineers.

 Create with toys